jerhon/honlsoft-v2/blog/2022/2022-02-05-software-architecture-the-monolith.md

 Or stated another way, n-tier architecture views technology as a cross-cutting concern.
 Domain driven architecture views the business domain as the central piece of the application.
 A particular domain can be implemented as a mini n-tier architecture, but the main idea is that the domain and it's decisions around persistence and business logic are isolated from other business domains in the application.

-Domain driven architecture is not limited to the monolithic architecture, however when it is in a monolithic architecture there are certain constraints over it that are imposed.
+Domain driven architecture is not limited to the monolithic application, however when it is in a monolithic architecture there are certain constraints over it that are imposed.

 It may be that all the domains reside in the same database, or share a similar method of data access.
 Perhaps they have their business logic structured differently.